Why Healthcare Providers Remove Cataracts

 Many people think surgeons take the cataract off the eye.
 Actually, the cloudy part

-This new lens includes a prescription, much like eyeglasses.
+This new lens has a prescription, much like eyeglasses.
 Still, you may need prescription

 glasses after surgery, especially for reading.

-In most cases, people are given a sedative before surgery but stay awake throughout
+In most cases, people are given a relaxing medicine before surgery but stay awake

-the procedure.
+throughout the procedure.
 Some surgeons give numbing injections around the eye.
-Or anesthetic
+Or

 Once the anesthetic is working, the surgeon makes a cut (incision) in the eye to help